octo-shark/LandingPage/README.md

 Create and assign new tasks & color to the device with a simple click.
 All previous tasks are kept.

 ## Powerful Desktop and Mobile Apps
-Track time entries without the Time Shark device, even on the go.
+Track time entries without the Time Shark device, even on the go with our Mobile App (Progressive Web App)

 ## API Access
 All data is available via our API.